jyothishp994/EmojiMeaning-M8/README.md

-# EmojiMeaning-M8
+# EmojiMeaning-M8<br>

-This is a react web app to display the meaning of emoji clicked and also to find the emoji based on search keyword.
+This is a react web app to display the meaning of emoji clicked and also to find the emoji based on search keyword.<br>

-# Programming Language:
+# Programming Language:<br>

--   ReactJS
+-   ReactJS <br>
 Don't forget to leave a  ⭐  if you found this useful.